 Use the following success criteria to evaluate your students' progress:

-- Students can describe the benefit of an object's features against needs.
+- Students can describe an object’s structure and function.

 Have each student choose the brick that they feel best represents their performance.

-- Blue: I can describe how things work
+- Blue: I can describe a CNC machine’s structure and function.

 To incorporate language arts skills development: